Updated: Jul 7

 Once we open the can of healthcare, problems pour out like worms that will take generations to address.
 To begin with, we have a political system that many believe provides the opportunity for the rich and powerful while restraining those who are talented but weak.
 The Commonwealth Fund found that America has inequality in healthcare between the rich and the poor and affordability.
 On the same grounds, direct medication coverage by Medicare is not practical for our country!

-The single-payer also brings along other problems- what is going to happen to the pharmacy ads?
+The single-payer also brings other problems- what will happen to the pharmacy ads?
 Will we be able to choose our preferences as consumers?
 What will be made out of patient satisfaction survey results?
 What about the satisfaction of the physician and quality reimbursement models?
 Will the government be able to provide enough premiums to cover all healthcare costs?
 How do we know how much money is enough?

 Controlled Healthcare goes Hand in Hand with Medical Supply and Medication Cost Model.

-Interestingly, the list of countries we are talking about is topped by the Netherlands, a private insurance industry that is heavily regulated and subsidized by the government.
-The process is also not as complicated as in the US, where both doctors and patients spend considerable time and effort on formalities.
+Interestingly, the list of countries we are talking about is topped by the Netherlands, a private insurance industry heavily regulated and subsidized by the government.
+The process is also not as complicated as in the US, where doctors and patients spend considerable time and effort on formalities.

 We need a fair and honest competitive market for the best healthcare outcome.
-We cannot get rid of competition as it will only open the can of worms!
-Physicians don’t care who pays them as they are more focused on quality of care.
+We cannot eliminate competition as it will only open the can of worms!
+Physicians don't care who pays them; they focus more on quality care.
 If we are to provide full coverage, everyone should have access to quality healthcare and minimal healthcare.
-We need a healthcare system that people who pass them will be ready to use specifically if we are the ones paying for it.
+We need a healthcare system that people who pass them will be ready to use if we pay for it.

-Universal healthcare can never be equated with healthcare coverage for all.
+One can never equate universal healthcare with healthcare coverage for all.
 There is a process of implementing proper universal healthcare, which involves developing fitting strategies and empowering citizens with suitable technologies with forward-looking healthcare policies.
 We cannot depend on old and ineffective solutions that have failed repeatedly in the case of other experienced countries.
 The new laws can reduce insurance coverage for each patient, which will hamper his access to primary care and make the situation worse than it already is.

-We should focus on the resources that we have rather than trying to improve what others have.
-The current discussions around single-payer systems only create too much conflict of interests and constitutional questions in all of us!
+We should focus on our resources rather than trying to improve what others have.
+The current discussions around single-payer systems only create too much conflict of interests and constitutional questions for all of us!
 Do we want to walk that path?

-Let us look forward to healthcare which extends to all independent practice models and bring democratization and equality.
+Let us look forward to healthcare that extends to all independent practice models and bring democratization and equality.
 We have spent enough time under a system that promotes bureaucratization and dictation.
-We have to strive to get all the citizens under coverage and start treating them like public utilities.
+We must strive to get all the citizens under coverage and treat them like public utilities.